Em01/ruby_test/README.md

+##Ruby Test
+This was given to us at the end of week 8 at Makers Academy.
+It was set by our coach @alexpeattie who also gave us the following instructions.

 ## Friday test!

 Here we're going to revisit the basics of Ruby.
 There are 41 questions - you don't have to do every single one (although if you can, that's great).
 You should be able to do at least 50% of them.
 They vary in level from quite easy to fairly hard.
 Work through them and check if they're correct by running the specs.